proinfocus/LocalServer/README.md

     }
     ```

-1. Delete user by Id - Guid here will be different
+1. Delete user by Id - Guid is the id of the user.
     ```
     DELETE http://localhost:5217/users/09d9cd58-d154-4d06-98a8-bc5442abbe72
     ```

 1. Creating bulk users.
 This will come handy when you want to generate many users to be used in listings to create a datagrid or table.
+In the following example, you are going to create 100 users. `http://localhost:5217/generate/{entityName}/{numberofEntitiesToGenerate}`
     ```
     POST http://localhost:5217/generate/users/100
     Content-Type: application/json